|

 another trip and visit all of the churches they visited on their first

-Paul was not in favour of this because he “deserted” them in
+was not in favour of this because Mark had "deserted" them in

-the middle of that trip, and did not continue in the work.
+the middle of their first trip, and did not continue in the work.

 Why